RedisBloom/RedisBloom/docs/commands/cf.mexists.md

 Either

-- @array-reply of @integer-reply - where "1" means that, with high probability, `item` was already added to the filter, and "0" means that `key` does not exist or that `item` was definitely not added to the filter.
+- @array-reply of @integer-reply - where "1" means that, with high probability, `item` was already added to the filter, and "0" means that `key` does not exist or that `item` was not added to the filter (see note in `CF.DEL`).
 - @error-reply on error (invalid arguments, wrong key type, etc.)

 ## Examples